 The musical instruments museum created from the private collection of Gurmindj Zavkibekov, the People’s artist of the Republic of Tajikistan, is also of high interest, as it has a collection of over 200 different exhibits from all around Asia.
 There you can see valuable instruments like Shah-setar, an instrument made of mulberry tree aging more than 100 years; Kashgar setar inlaid with ivory bone; tanbur Kumri from a holy place in the Bartang region, preserved and carefully restored by the owner of the museum and other interesting musical instruments.

-Continue your tour to the “Bogi Rudaki”, the main park of Dushanbe, to take a moment to allow information and impressions from the museums visit to sink in.
+Continue your Dushanbe stopover tour to the “Bogi Rudaki”, the main park of the city, to take a moment to allow information and impressions from the museums visit to sink in.
 The territory of the park is around 8 hectares planted with flowers and trees, where you can rest on the bench and enjoy the coolness of fountains adorned with national patterns.
 Near the park on the square of Dusti, there is a monument to the first ruler of the Tajik state Ismoil Samani.
 It was erected in 1999 and became a symbol of the Tajik state.

 If you are not short of time, travel to the Hissar fortress located 30 km from Dushanbe.
 HIssar fortress is an open-air museum: once a grand construction has only remnants of huge brick gates.
 It is to note that the image of these gates is painted on the reverse side of the 20 somoni (Tajik currency) banknote.
 The fortress is located in the Hissar historical-cultural reserve uniting several archaeological and architectural monuments of different epochs on the territory of around 86 hectares.